-Hermit Cookies is the first recipe from the Aunt Lou Archives that we attempted.
+Hermit Cookies is the first recipe from the Aunt Lou Archives we attempted.
 The results were successful!

 Other books followed with variations of the hermit cookie.
 It is believed that hermit cookies were originally a plain cookie with spices, nuts, raisins or currants added to them.
 Initially though, nuts did not feature into the recipe.
 The use of nuts came in the 1900’s.
 At this time, other dried fruits such as apricots, and citrons(candied lemons) began to feature in recipes.

-The various cookbooks of the time show slight changes in the ingredients used, mostly due to availability and regional taste.
-For examples recipes from Vermont are partial to white sugar, while those of the Champlain Valley introduce the use of brown sugar.
+The various cookbooks show slight changes in the ingredients used, mostly due to availability and regional taste.
+For example, recipes from Vermont are partial to white sugar, while those of the Champlain Valley have brown sugar.

 Hermit-like cookies appear in multiple cookbooks, mostly published by women’s groups, between 1880 and 1935.
 They all use a basic recipe and to that add the spices, dried fruits and nuts in different proportions.
-The two basic cookies from where Hermit cookies are derived are called Plain Cookies and Richer Cookies, the main difference is that the Richer Cookie had an additional egg added to the recipe.
+The two basic cookies are called Plain Cookies and Richer Cookies.
+The main difference is that the Richer Cookie had an additional egg.
 These recipes were published by a Mrs. Lincoln in her Boston Cooking School Cook Book.